Behat/docs/quick_intro.rst

 You should see that Behat recognised that you have 3 scenarios.
-Behat should also tell you that your ``FeatureContext`` class has missing steps and proposes step snippets for you.
+Behat should also tell you that your ``FeatureContext`` class has missing steps and proposes step snippets for you. ``FeatureContext`` is your test environment.

-What Behat tells you here is that your ``FeatureContext`` class has some missing steps. ``FeatureContext`` is your test environment.
 It is an object through which you will describe how you would test your application against your features.
-It was generated by ``--init`` and now looks like this:
+It was generated by the ``--init`` command and now looks like this:

 .. code-block:: php

-    <?php
-    # features/bootstrap/FeatureContext.php
+    // features/bootstrap/FeatureContext.php
     use Behat\Behat\Context\SnippetAcceptingContext;
     use Behat\Gherkin\Node\PyStringNode;
     use Behat\Gherkin\Node\TableNode;